clemenko/rancher-ref-arch/README.md

 ## Introduction

 It's almost impossible to configure and implement a solution to fit every customer, every environment, and every situation.
 Hopefully this reference architecture will be able to provide you a great starting point to apply to your customer, your environment, and your situation.
-This guide is intended to highlight an idea deployment of Rancher and a few downstream clusters.
+This guide is intended to highlight an ideal deployment of Rancher and a few downstream clusters.

 By the end of this guide we will have a very good sense of what a production deployment of Rancher looks like.
 Use this guide to build your clusters or compare to what has already been built.
 This guide is solely looking at the operating system up.
 Meaning we do include tips for virtualized environments like affinity rules.